Home / Resume / Sales / Sales Associate

 3. 3

-Product knowledge and visual merchandisi Product knowledge and visual merchandising skills show you can do more than ring up purchases.
+Product knowledge and floor operations Visual merchandising, stock replenishment, inventory management, and loss prevention awareness show you can do more than ring up purchases.

 How to structure your resume, section by section

 The order matters.
-Here's what a strong sales associate resume guide looks like from top to bottom:
+Here's what a strong retail sales associate resume looks like from top to bottom:

 1. Contact header